. . . . . . . . . . . . . . . . . . . .

 The thin frame tube that extends from the rear dropout to the bottom bracket, where the bike’s crankset is located.
 There is a chainstay on each side of the rear wheel.

-The pad found inside most cycling shorts that cushions, wicks and breathes to ensure top comfort and protection.
+Pronounced like shammy, it's the pad found inside most cycling shorts that cushions, wicks and breathes to ensure comfort and protection.
 It also reduces friction and is seam-free to eliminate pressure points and chafing.
 Originally made of a thin leather just like the chamois you might use to dry your car, today most are made of synthetic material, which often even includes antibacterial properties for additional protection and comfort.

 Those who are trying to catch a group or a lead rider.

 A serious knee injury in which there is disintegration of cartilage surfaces due to improper tracking of the kneecap.
 Symptoms start with deep knee pain and a crunching sensation during bending.